jack-davidson/blog/blogs/noyt: download youtube videos on the web.md

 this is not winning any design awards but it works well.

 I am very happy with nodejs, express, nginx, and all of the other tools I have learned within the last week.
-I am a begginner at nodejs and this is my first time self hosting servers.
+I am a beginner at nodejs and this is my first time self hosting servers.
 Things are getting a lot easier to just *build* and not *think* about it for a long time before doing it--or just making big plans but not really making anything.
 If I could give any advice for making projects: Let It Flow Naturally and create something